-The center is located on the 2nd floor of the outpatient clinic building and opens Monday - Friday 9:00 AM-4:00PM.
+The center is located on the 2nd floor of the outpatient clinic building and opens Monday - Friday 9:00 am-4:00 pm.
 This center provides regional medical liaison services and patient support services.

 Newly diagnosed patients have lots of questions and concerns: Should I tell my family about my cancer?
 How do I choose treatment for my cancer?
 How much does treatment cost?
 As patient support programs, knowledgeable staffs including social workers in Patient Support Services Department provide an opportunity in a confidential setting to respond to questions, concerns and complaints from patients and families or to seek a resolution.
 They also provide information about resources and services including financial support programs, community support programs and hospice care, available to patients and families as well as education about patient rights and responsibilities.
 In addition, they collaborate with clinical staffs to provide cancer patients, caregivers and the general public with accurate, reliable information to help them make intelligent decisions about cancer care.
 If you have any questions, please call 052-762-6111.

 Regional Medical Liaison Department provides pre- and post- hospitalization support.
-As a pre-hospitalization support, we provide medical referral assistance services, from Monday through Friday 9:00 a.m. to 7:00 p.m.
+As a pre-hospitalization support, we provide medical referral assistance services.
+Weekday service hours are from 9:00 am to 7:00 pm.
+Since October 17 2015, we have extended this service hours from 9:00 am to 1:00 pm on Saturday.
 Through this medical acceptance process, referring physicians can smoothly obtain appointments for the patients.
 As a post-hospitalization support, we provide medical referral services as well as coordinate with the local attending doctor to arrange the return to home or to another community care setting when inpatients are discharged.